How to Prepare for Workers’ Comp Audits in 4 Steps [+Checklist]

 - Charging for an insured subcontractor

-- Including exempt workers in payroll
+- Including exempt workers in the payroll

-How to Make a Workers’ Comp Audit Easier
+How To Make a Workers’ Comp Audit Easier

 Every company that issues workers’ compensation insurance reviews policies at the end of their terms, so you can’t avoid an audit.
 However, you can make the audit process easier if you opt for pay-as-you-go workers’ compensation.